 Smell and taste the spices of Zanzibar!
 Take a tour to just outside Stone Town and learn everything you wanted to know about spices, herbs and tropical fruits.
 Find out about lemongrass, papaya, vanilla and others and see how they are cultivated.

 The Zuri Zanzibar Tours give guests the chance to experience more about day-to-day life in Zanzibar.
-The tours take you away from the crowds and include a visit to the Mangrove trees, exploring on a stand-up paddle board at the Michiamvi village, fishing with the locals, a tour of the Paje Seaweed Farm, a visit to the turtle center and the dhow building market at Nungwi, and a ‚Zanzibar undiscovered‘ tour.
+The tours take you away from the crowds and include a visit to the Mangrove trees, exploring on a stand-up paddle board at the Michiamvi village, a tour of the Paje Seaweed Farm 'Mwani', a visit to the Mnarani Turtle Center and the dhow building market at Nungwi, and a 'Zanzibar undiscovered‘ tour.

-Along the main sea promenade, the gardens have views of the most famous buildings of Stone Town, such as the Old Fort and the House of Wonders .
-At sunset, the gardens turn into a street-food market where you can try delicacies from Swahili and Zanzibari cuisine and enjoy the unique atmosphere.
+Along the main sea promenade, the gardens have views of the most famous buildings of Stone Town, such as the Old Fort and the House of Wonders.
+At sunset, the gardens turn into a street-food market where you can try delicacies from Swahili and Zanzibari cuisine and enjoy the authentic atmosphere.